Leap Administration#

 Note

-To create a project, contact D-Wave Customer Support.
+To create a project or change a project’s allowed email list, contact D‑Wave Customer Support.

 Seat- versus Time-based Projects#